WinsomeYuen/SoundTrAD/README.md

 With the aid of Tony Stockman my supervisor and discussions with Doon, the application that I have developed in this short period of time have achieved the core goals I set at the start of this journey.

 ![Screenshot of Application](https://live.staticflickr.com/65535/40695945323_9b0389515a_b.jpg)
+**Note:**A video demonstration can be watched following the website linked to this repo.

 ## Files Submitted
 - Source code folder: containing all the python files I wrote for the application.